TUDelft-books/FAIR4TU_Submission_Help/book/introduction/funders_and_journals.md

 - Include proper [citations](/citing_data/intro.md) for datasets and software.
 - Ensure data is accessible to editors and reviewers during submission.

-You should make it clear in your DMP that your dataset(s) or software will be made available on 4TU.ResearchData; this can often satisfy both funder and journal requirements.
+You should make it clear in your DMP which of your dataset(s) or software will be made available on 4TU.ResearchData; this can often satisfy both funder and journal requirements.